-My name is Liz and WordStamped is my blog about building a WordPress blog from scratch using Oxygen Builder.
+My name is Liz and WordStamped is my blog about building a WordPress blog from scratch using a builder.
 I've worked with WordPress since 2008.

-At first I used free themes to build WordPress sites, but then I heard about the Thesis theme.
+At first I used free themes to build WordPress sites, but soon realised these were definitely not helping me become proficient at site building.
+Then I heard about the Thesis theme.
 I used Thesis for a few years until it seemed to lose its way.
-Then in 2012 I discovered the Genesis Framework and fell in love with it.
+Then in 2012 I fell over the Genesis Framework.

 Genesis became my preferred framework for the following 7 years until 2019.
 Russell (my husband) developed a number of useful Genesis-related WordPress plugins to make the job of working with Genesis easier.
 For example, Genesis Dambuster was one of ours.
 It's no longer maintained because with the new generation of site builders, it is not required.